 Anyone who has a severe medical condition and has been prescribed prescription after prescription knows that these drugs often come with many side effects, which results in additional prescriptions for nausea, digestion issues, insomnia, and the list goes on.
 Because of this, many patients with different types of cancer, autoimmune diseases, tumors, tremors, and seizures turn to medical cannabis and CBD oil as a natural way of relieving pain without having to rely on synthetic opioids or deal with these added side effects.

 In fact, medical cannabis has shown to ease the symptoms and side effects of these prescription painkillers, medications, and chemotherapy (especially chemo-induced nausea), as it increases appetite, fights weight loss, and helps patients sleep.
 It is for this reason that many patients apply for medical marijuana cards in addition to, or as a replacement for, their prescription painkillers; medical cannabis can provide pain relief and help subside the unpleasant side effects of other medications.

 Apply For A Medical Card With Medical Cannabis Outreach

 At Medical Cannabis Outreach, we firmly believe in the benefits of medical cannabis for patients with severe health conditions, and, in many cases, we feel that it is their key to a better quality of life.
 If you are interested in learning more about the benefits of medical marijuana and CBD oil, or if you would like to apply for a medical card, contact us today.

-As the one-stop shop for medical cards in Illinois, we are proud to have seven medical cannabis clinics, including locations in Savoy, Chicago, and Pekin.
+As the one-stop shop for medical cards in Illinois, Colorado, and Missouri, we are proud to have eight medical cannabis clinics.
 Visit us today if you have a qualifying health condition and are ready to be evaluated by our in-clinic physicians, apply for a medical card, pay the mandated state fee, and have your photo ID taken at one of our medical marijuana clinics.
 We look forward to serving you!